kristinallarsen/cloud-ear/_posts/2024-10-22-georeferencing_tutorial.md

   - teaching
   - maps
 ---
-# How to Georeference a Map in Allmaps to Display in Felt
+# How to Georeference a Map in Allmaps to Display in Felt:

 *A step-by-step tutorial on how to georeference a map from [DavidRumsey.com](DavidRumsey.com) or [Searchworks.Stanford.edu](Searchworks.Stanford.edu) using [Allmaps Editor](https://editor.allmaps.org/) and then display it in a webmap on [Felt.com](Felt.com).*
 <!--more-->